for-io/js-sandbox/README.md

     // Prints the error message:
     System.out.println(e.getMessage());

-    // Prints the stack trace:
-    e.getCallStack().forEach(System.out::println);
+    // The full stack trace of the JS script can be accessed: e.getCallStack().forEach(System.out::println);
 }
 ```